azizcruz/budget_api/README.md

 Budget api is a simple budget program that was written as an api to manage projects different parts and show how much expenses was used and how much is still left.

+# Installation

+- simply clone the project and copy it into a virtual environment
+- open terminal and navigate to the environment folder then activate it, after that navigate to the api project folder
+- install the packages from requirments.txt by running `pip -r install requirements.txt`
+- run `python manage.py runserver`
+- you are ready to go now

 # Currently there are 3 endpoints

 ## 1- projects ("/api/projects/")